-1 A June 2005 APELSCIDLA ruling clarified that Regional Construction Standards, meaning general standards and standard details do not need to be sealed by a professional engineer; however, project specific documents which incorporate, in whole or in any part thereof, and/or modify such standards are required to be sealed by a professional engineer.
+8 A June 2005 APELSCIDLA ruling clarified that Regional Construction Standards, meaning general standards and standard details do not need to be sealed by a professional engineer; however, project specific documents which incorporate, in whole or in any part thereof, and/or modify such standards are required to be sealed by a professional engineer.

-- 5. The waterworks owner shall maintain current distribution system maps.
+- owner.
+ODW will only grant exceptions when the waterworks provides documented proof to ODW of a clear separation of design and review responsibilities, i.e. different departments or divisions, etc. - 5.
+The waterworks owner shall maintain current distribution system maps.
 Generally, ODW requires system map(s) of the waterworks to be updated at least annually.
 Records, including copies of all project documents and approvals must be available for ODW inspection. - 6.
 The waterworks owner agrees to submit an annual report (PM-C7-Attachment 2) and project summary report (PM-C7-Attachment 3) of each project approved and/or constructed under the terms of the MOU and general permit.
 This would include any related or supporting documents deemed necessary.